-Perhaps the resurgence of declaring oneself to be a faith-free atheist can be credited to one of the many recent books written by Richard Dawkins or Sam Harris etc. Either way, it seems to be in vogue to be what has traditionally been called “weak” atheism.
+Perhaps the resurgence of declaring oneself to be a faith-free atheist can be credited to one of the many recent books written by Richard Dawkins or Sam Harris etc. Either way, it seems in vogue to claim for oneself what has traditionally been called “weak” atheism.
 For those of us who are new to this trend, so-called “weak” atheism is not a pejorative term meant as an insult, but rather as a distinguishing mark intended to separate it from the other main branch of atheism (“strong”), which actually makes a palpable truth claim, namely, that God (or gods) do not exist.
-So-called “strong” atheism is also oftentimes married to “humanism” or “materialism,” which is the philosophical faith-commitment that the material universe is all that exists, and nothing else.
+This so-called “strong” atheism is oftentimes married to “humanism” or “materialism,” which is the philosophical belief or faith-commitment that the material universe is all that exists, and nothing else.

 This so-called “strong” form of atheism or materialism is traditionally what people refer to when they say “atheism.”
 For terms of this discussion, we might also characterize it as “FAITH that God does NOT exist.”
-But this is exceedingly troublesome for atheists who want to convince themselves that they have no faith whatsoever.
-In several discussions that I have had, it has become somewhat obvious that atheists (weak or strong) react rather negatively to the suggestion that they have faith, even if it is in someone or something other than the God of the biblical text.
+But this is exceedingly troublesome for atheists who want to convince themselves (and others) that they have no faith whatsoever.
+In several discussions that I have had, it has become somewhat obvious that atheists (weak or strong) react rather negatively to the suggestion that they have faith, even if that faith is in someone or something other than the God of the biblical text.
 They tend to perceive “faith” as some sort of weakness, perhaps because that is what they find so distasteful about Christianity.
-So to point out to them that their own philosophical (dare I say “religious” dogma) system incorporates a huge amount of faith is troubling indeed.
+So to point out to them that their own philosophical system (dare I say “religious” dogma) incorporates a huge amount of faith is troubling indeed.
+For them.

 Of course a person might even set out to “disprove” all of Christianity’s faith claims and then assert that they no longer have “faith” that the evidence for Jesus is laking, but proof.
 But historically speaking, this has never been done.
 Quite to the contrary, oftentimes those who set out to do just that come home as faithful Jesus followers.
 Alternatively, it seems that much of what is penned in the biblical documents is categorically rejected by atheists merely because it relates events that are not open to scientific inquiry.
 No matter how much evidence might be marshaled to support accounts of the miraculous, if a person has a prior faith commitment dictating that no such “miracles” are possible, then no evidence will be taken seriously.
 I can accept such a position, but it rests on nothing more than faith (that miracles cannot occur), and it should be recognized for what it is.